ducstat/ducstat.github.io/_pages/about.md

 Research position and Duties
 ======
-Researcher at Crops Research and Development Institute (CRDI) – Vietnam National University of Agriculture (VNUA)

-Location: Trauquy, Gialam, Hanoi, Vietnam
+> Researcher at Crops Research and Development Institute (CRDI) – Vietnam National University of Agriculture (VNUA) *Location: Trauquy, Gialam, Hanoi, Vietnam

-Duration: From 11/2015 to now.
+*Duration: From 11/2015 to now

 Duties
 1. Breeding F1 corn (vegetable corn, sweetcorn, waxy corn).
-2. Developing and applying new agriculture technology in modern agriculture research and farming for sustainable development
+2. Developing and applying new agriculture technology in modern agriculture research and farming for sustainable development.
 3. Conducting experiments on lily, tulip, watermelon,muskmelon, tomato.
 4. Support students doing experiments for undergraduate and postgraduate research.